BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing as El Salvador is warm and humid year-round, but definitely bring a light rain jacket or poncho, especially during the rainy season (May to October).
-Also, don't forget insect repellent, as mosquitoes can be prevalent, particularly in coastal and jungle areas.
+Pack light, breathable clothing as it's generally warm year-round, but bring a light rain jacket or umbrella, especially during the rainy season (May to October).
+Comfortable walking shoes are essential for exploring cobblestone streets and volcanic trails, and don't forget reef-safe sunscreen and insect repellent for the coast and jungle areas.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.